-3. Check for look-alikes.
-Be sure to do your research and see if a government agency or organization actually exists.
+actually exists.
 Find contact info on your own, and call them to be sure the person you’ve heard from is legitimate.

 4. Don’t assume an offer in a social media message is from a real friend.
 It’s easier for scammers to impersonate real people on social media.
-Call your friend to verify it was them who contacted you (and share this Scam Alert with them if they are spreading false information).
+Call your friend to verify it was them who contacted you.

 Remote Deposit Fraud

 As people may become unemployed as a result of the pandemic, it can be tempting to find ways to get some fast cash.
 Be extremely cautious of online opportunities that promise some easy money.
 In many instances, these job offers involve the scammer depositing a check.
 The check is usually fraudulent and if deposited successfully, you’ll be out the money.
 Here are some ways you can avoid scams like these:

 NEVER give out account information to someone you do not know.

-**Update**